Hockey Camp Assistant + Tuck Shop

 Kim & Adam Grin are the founders, owners and directors of the Winning Techniques Camp.
 Kim was a competitive skater in singles, ice dance and pairs and has over 30 years of coaching experience.
 She pursued a bachelor of arts from York University.
 Kim has a passion for cooking and enjoys educating our campers in healthy lifestyle and eating choices.
 She’s also a former (and current, says Adam) beauty queen 🙂

 Adam is the eldest of 6 siblings.
 He left home at 12 years of age to pursue competitive skating.
 In his ice dancing career, Adam competed at 6 national championships and worked his way up to becoming a member of the national team.
 He studied psychology and philosophy in his post-secondary education.
 Adam is an avid course slalom skier and also enjoys motorcycle racing, scuba diving and skydiving.

 Kim and Adam are adventurers and world travellers.
-They are currently on their way to completing a circumnavigation of the globe on their sailboat, SV Grin, along with their children Elly and Carl.
+They recently completed a circumnavigation of the globe on their sailboat, SV Grin, along with their children Elly and Carl.
 The CBC recently did a story on Elly and her adventures, click here to view.